kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/02-real-world-apps/05-db-storage-prisma/04-prisma-101.md

 * Largest of the 3 files
 * It is the file that will start up the Docker container
 * All of the connection info for our DB is inside this file
+* **VERY IMPORTANT**: I removed `schema: public` from the config file because if you keep it you will not generate the default$default schema

 ##### dive into the code
 `version` - think of it for the version of our file (like HTML)